dmbarbour/glas/docs/GlasObject.md

 ### Naming of Holes

 It is reasonable to name holes by simple natural numbers (0, 1, 2, ...).
-The Glob stream will initially define hole 0 to specify the stream's value.
+The Glob stream can specify hole 0 as the top-level value.
 In case of content-addressed storage, a referenced Glob binary might have its own holes.
 These must be incremented to an unused part of the namespace.

 *Aside:* Use of content-addressed storage with holes can essentially model templated data.